carlvilla/Multi-CTBNCs/README.md

 ## Sampling synthetic datasets

-This software provides the tools to sample discrete state multi-variate time series datasets with multiple class variables.
+This software provides the tools to sample discrete state multivariate time series datasets with multiple class variables.
 Datasets can be generated with the following command:
 ```sh
 ./gradlew sampleDatasets --args="<number datasets to sample> <number sequences> <duration sequences> <number feature variables> <cardinality feature variables> <number class variables> <cardinality feature variables> <probability arc in class subgraph> <probability arc in bridge subgraph> <probability arc in feature subgraph> <maximum number of feature variables that can be parents of others> <true to define different structures for each dataset> <destination path datasets> <adjacency matrix (optional, arguments 7 to 11 are ignored if used)>."
 ```